Pentium 4: Microarchitecture

-The two classical metrics of CPU performance are IPC (instructions per cycle) and clock speed.
+The two classical metrics of CPU performance are instructions per cycle (IPC) and clock speed.
 While IPC is difficult to quantify due to dependence on the benchmark application's instruction mix, clock speed is a simple measurement yielding a single absolute number.
 Unsophisticated buyers would simply consider the processor with the highest clock speed to be the best product, and the Pentium 4 had the fastest clock speed.
 Because AMD's processors had slower clock speeds, it countered Intel's marketing advantage with the "megahertz myth" campaign.
 AMD product marketing used a "PR-rating" system, which assigned a merit value based on relative performance to a baseline machine.

 At the launch of the Pentium 4, Intel stated that NetBurst-based processors were expected to scale to 10 GHz after several fabrication process generations.
-However, the clock speed of processors using the NetBurst micro architecture reached a maximum of 3.8 GHz.
+However, the clock speed of processors using the NetBurst microarchitecture reached a maximum of 3.8 GHz.
 Intel had not anticipated a rapid upward scaling of transistor power leakage that began to occur as the die reached the 90 nm lithography and smaller.
 This new power leakage phenomenon, along with the standard thermal output, created cooling and clock scaling problems as clock speeds increased.
-Reacting to these unexpected obstacles, Intel attempted several core redesigns ("Prescott" most notably) and explored new manufacturing technologies, such as using multiple cores, increasing FSB speeds, increasing the cache size, and using a longer instruction pipeline along with higher clock speeds.
+Reacting to these unexpected obstacles, Intel attempted several core redesigns (Prescott most notably) and explored new manufacturing technologies, such as using multiple cores, increasing FSB speeds, increasing the cache size, and using a longer instruction pipeline along with higher clock speeds.

 The code cache was replaced by a trace cache which contained decoded microoperations rather than instructions with advantage of eliminating instruction decoding bottleneck so that the design can use RISC technology.
 This came with a disadvantage of less compact cache taking up more chip space and consuming power.

 These solutions failed, and from 2003 to 2005, Intel shifted development away from NetBurst to focus on the cooler-running Pentium M microarchitecture.
 On January 5, 2006, Intel launched the Core processors, which put greater emphasis on energy efficiency and performance per clock cycle.
 The final NetBurst-derived products were released in 2007, with all subsequent product families switching exclusively to the Core microarchitecture.